 The Sports Council has an approved Anti-Fraud and Corruption policy.
-This policy covers the prevention, detection and management of fraud and/or corruption and fair dealing in matters pertaining to fraud and/or corruption.
+This policy covers the prevention, detection and management of fraud and / or corruption and fair dealing in matters pertaining to fraud and / or corruption.
 It aims to raise the awareness of fraud and its prevention and to give guidance to both the reporting of suspected fraud and how the investigation of that report will proceed.

-Sports Council's Anti-Fraud and Corruption policy was updated in September 2010 to reflect revised procedures, in particular the implementation of a Service Level Agreement between DCAL and DARD Central Investigation Services (CIS).
+Sports Council's Anti-Fraud and Corruption policy was updated in May 2011 to reflect new legislation, i.e. the Bribery Act; revised Department procedures and current best practice.
+The new policy includes guidance on the Service Level Agreement between DCAL and DARD Central Investigation Services (CIS).
 DARD CIS now provide a dedicated resource to investigate cases of suspected internal and external fraud and irregularity and has the authority to conduct criminal investigations.